picnichealth/slate/source/resources/_medical_facility.md

 Parameter | Data Type | Description
 --------- | --------- | -----------
-name | String | The name of the medical facility address | String | The address of the medical facility phone | String | The phone number of the medical facility fax | String | The fax number of the medical facility
+name | String | The name of the medical facility address | Object | The address of the medical facility phone | String | The phone number of the medical facility fax | String | The fax number of the medical facility